Diabetes and metabolic disordersDiseases and conditionsFEATUREDHealthy life styleNutrition

 Obesity is a health condition characterized by an excessive body fat.
 Most of us think that obesity is a cosmetic issue!
 It is more than a cosmetic concern.
 It’s a health issue that may lead to serious diseases, that may be fatal.
 Such complications include heart diseases, diabetes, high blood pressure and some cancers.

-Obese patients can reduce their body weight by different ways including eating healthier diet, increased physical activity and some behavior changes.
+Obese patients can reduce their body weight in different ways.
+These include eating a healthier diet, increasing physical activity, and making some behavior changes.
 That can help obese persons lose weight.
 Medical solutions are additional options for lose weight.
+Read about Obesity World Day.

 What is OBESITY?